Grappe501/arkansas-political-history/site/src/content/legislative-process/legislature-gatekeeping.md

 Not all power is written down.

 Norms determine:
-- which bills “deserve” hearings,
+- which bills "deserve" hearings,
 - whose testimony matters,
 - and how dissent is handled.